xzzy/mooringlicensing/migration_steps.md

 ./manage_mo.py import_private_moorings --path /tmp/moorings.csv'
 ```

-The added/updated moorings should then be added to the ottnest Island Authority Mooring Group via Django Admin on the Mooring Bookings web application
+The added/updated moorings should then be added to the Rottnest Island Authority Mooring Group via Django Admin on the Mooring Bookings web application

 ### 5b Import Moorings to Mooring Licensing